AnkitApurv/AnkitApurv.github.io/_posts/2020-07-31-BeyondBuzzwords.md

 We can think of AI as a software system which is capable of:

-1. __Learning__ via maintaining and updating it's knowledge base.(How music services learn over time about our likes and dislikes.)
+1. __Learning__ via maintaining and updating it's knowledge base.
+(How music services learn over time about our likes and dislikes.)
+(Predictive or Descriptive Analysis)

 _[Knowledge Base: store of facts, historical domain knowledge and inference.]_

-2. __Decision making__ via insight from Knowledge Base (Predictive or Descriptive Analysis)
+2. __Decision making__ via insight from Knowledge Base.
+(Searching and traversing through the Solution space, requires understanding of the Problem space.)

 3. __Problem solving__ via interaction with it's environment based on generated insight.
 (Self-driving cars, Spam email filtering, Digital Assistants)